lignumsystem/lignum-core/README.md

 # lignum-core

-Welcome to the lignum-core model repository.
-The lignum core model is a functional-structural plant model that simulates dynamic 3D plant growth in relation to its environment.
+Welcome to the lignum-core repository.
+The lignum-core implements the ubiquitous classe in The LIGNUM System

++ c++adt: basic ubiquitous (abstract) classes
++ Firmamanet: Implementation of the hemisphere
++ stl-lignum: Implementatetation of the elementry tree units in LIGNUM
++ stl-voxelspace: VoxelSpace implementation
++ LEngine: L-system implementation
++ qt-workbench: The GUI implementation

 # Requirements